statesman/sxsw-temporary-permits/README.md

 Built to support Lilly Rockwell's story: [Austin curbs temporary events during SXSW — but not as much as planned](http://www.mystatesman.com/news/news/local/austin-curbs-temporary-events-during-sxsw-but-not-/nkW68/#ca7f970c.257250.735675)

+## Mobile & Social

+Built on Twitter bootstrap for mobile, so everything resizes for phone.
+Standard sharing buttons, along with a custom share image of the map plots.

 ## Single-page project
 ==============================